-Breaking News | Reps furious over zero funding for zips in SDGs’ 2020 budget
+Breaking News | Reps furious over zero funding for ZIPs in SDGs’ 2020 budget

 The legislators also queried the delay in the release of funds to take care of the capital Special Intervention Projects in their zones.

-However, the President’s aide explained that it was none of her faults, as she could spend only what is released to her office.
+However, the President’s aide explained that it was none of her fault, as she could spend only what is released to her office.

 He disclosed that of late, he had been working closely with the SSA to ensure that funds were released and the projects executed.